-Because of the rise in big data, operations research analysts are currently in high demand.
-According to the Bureau of Labor Statistics (BLS), jobs in this occupational category are expected to grow by a whopping 25% between 2020 and 2030.
-The Bureau explains that this growth is a direct result of both technological advancements in operations research as well as an increased demand for efficiency within organizations.
+Operations research analysts are currently in high demand.
+This is due with the rise of big data.
+According to the BLS jobs in this field are expected to grow by 25% between 2020 and 2030.
+This growth is a direct result of technological advancements in operations research.
+There is also an increased demand for efficiency within organizations.
 Trained operations research analysts, including those who hold an MPA, can expect more than 25,000 new employment opportunities by the end of the decade.

 Projected Job Growth: 17%

 The job of a financial manager is one of the fastest-growing occupations for MPA grads.
-The BLS attributes this growth to the expansion of the general economy, pointing out that financial managers who specialize in risk management will likely have the best opportunities in the field.
-The projected 17% growth in job opportunities for financial managers will result in more than 118,000 new employment opportunities for qualified professionals, including those with an MPA.
+The BLS attributes this growth to the expansion of the general economy.
+It cites that financial managers who specialize in risk management will likely have the best opportunities in the field.
+The projected 17% growth in jobs will result in more than 118,000 new employment opportunities.
+This includes qualified professionals with an MPA.

 Projected Job Growth: 15%

-The Master of Public Administration (MPA) curriculum focuses on public service, so it’s no surprise that many MPAs end up working in social and community service management.
+The Master of Public Administration (MPA) curriculum focuses on public service.
+It’s no surprise that many MPAs end up working in social and community service management.
 This field is growing, too.
-The Bureau of Labor Statistics (BLS) projects a 15% increase in opportunities for social and community service managers by the end of the decade.
-This expansion is expected to add more than 26,000 new job openings for qualified professionals.
-According to the BLS, much of this growth can be ascribed to an aging baby boomer population as well as an increased need for substance abuse treatment programs.
+The BLS projects a 15% increase in opportunities for social and community service managers by the end of the decade.
+This expansion is expected to add more than 26,000 new job openings.
+Much of this growth is because to an aging baby boomer population.
+There is also an increasing need for substance abuse treatment programs.

 Projected Job Growth: 13%

-The position of an economist is a popular choice for Master of Public Administration graduates, and jobs in this field also happen to be growing faster than average right now.
-The United States Bureau of Labor Statistics (BLS) predicts a 13% increase in new positions for trained economists over the next decade, which will result in approximately 2,400 new jobs by the year 2030.
-The uptick in demand for economists can be attributed to a more competitive business environment as well as the availability of data to inform business decisions.
+The position of an economist is a popular choice for Master of Public Administration graduates.
+Jobs in this field also happen to be growing faster than average right now.
+The BLS predicts a 13% increase in new positions for trained economists over the next decade.
+This will result in approximately 2,400 new jobs by the year 2030.
+The uptick in demand for economists can be attributed to a more competitive business environment.
+There is also the availability of data to inform business decisions.